 c) Except for the limited use rights under these terms and conditions, neither party acquires any right, title, or interest in the other party's Confidential Information.

-10. Use of the Awards in communications of the Organisers and the participants.
+10. Use of the Awards in communications of the Organizers and the Participants

 a) If you have been selected as a Shortlist Participant or a Winner, you may use the name and logo of the Awards for communicating your achievement.
 Any such use must be in compliance with all applicable laws and include a clearly visible indication of the year and category in which you were selected as a Shortlist Participant or as a Winner.

-b) If you use the name and logo of the Awards as set out in the preceding paragraph, you must use them “as is”, i.e., you are not permitted to use a modified version of the name or logo of the Awards.
-Any use of the name or logo must be in accordance with any guidance issued by the Organisers, including any updates or modifications issued from time to time.
+b) If you use the name and logo of the Awards as set out in the preceding clause, you must use them 'as is', i.e., you are not permitted to use a modified version of the name or logo of the Awards.
+Any use of the name or logo must be in accordance with any guidance issued by the Organizers, including any updates or modifications issued from time to time.

-c) If your use of the name and logo of the Awards (including the continued association such use fosters in the mind of the public between you and the Organisers) negatively affects the reputation of any of the Organisers and/or of the Awards, the Organisers may immediately prohibit you from any further use the name and logo of the Awards by written notice.
+c) If your use of the name and logo of the Awards (including the continued association such use fosters in the mind of the public between you and the Organizers) negatively affects the reputation of any of the Organizers and/or of the Awards, the Organizers may immediately prohibit you from any further use the name and logo of the Awards by written notice.

-d) The Organizers may use the names and logos of the Shortlist Participants and Winners, as well as quotes and photos from the Awards ceremony at TOA 2018 in any communications related to the Awards.
+d) The Organizers may use the names and logos of the Shortlist Participants and Winners, as well as quotes, photos, and videos from the the Bits & Pretzels Networking week in any communications related to the Awards.

 e) The Organizers may publish details of all funding awarded, descriptions of the Winners' businesses and the name of successful Participants as deemed appropriate in their absolute discretion.
 The Organizers will aim to inform Winners or Participants in advance of any such publication.